syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 {% endtabs %}

-The following code example binds the collection to the SfTabView.ItemsSource property.
+The following code example binds the collection to the `ItemsSource` property of `SfTabView`.

 {% tabs %}